Leontopolis (Heliopolis): Jewish temple

-In the reign of Ptolemy VI Philometor (180–145 BC) a temple, modelled after that of Jerusalem, was founded by the exiled Jewish priest Onias IV.
+In the reign of Ptolemy VI Philometor (180–145 BC) a temple modelled after the Temple in Jerusalem was founded by an exiled High Priest of Israel often identified as Onias IV, (Josephus states that both Onias IV and Onias III built the temple at different points in his writing, and overall records a confused genealogy for the priests).
+The temple was founded on the site of a pagan temple dedicated to Bubastis-of-the-fields.
 The Hebrew colony, which was attracted by the establishment of their national worship at Leontopolis, and which was increased by the refugees from the oppressions of the Seleucid kings in Judea, flourished there for more than three centuries afterwards.
-After the outbreak of the Jewish War, the Leontopolite temple was closed in the first century CE, amid the general backlash against Judaism.
+In the aftermath of the First Jewish–Roman War, around 73 or 74 CE, Vespasian destroyed the Leontopilite temple, fearing another revolt.